mark-ruddy/algo_open_source_verifier/README.md

 The Algorand Open Source Verifier provides tools to check Algorand contract source code against on-chain applications.

 It is made up of 2 parts currently:
-- The Python Algorand Verifier Library - it is a normal Python package that can be imported anywhere https://pypi.org/project/algorand-verifier-lib/.
+- The Python [Algorand Verifier Library](https://pypi.org/project/algorand-verifier-lib/) - it is a normal Python package that can be imported anywhere.
 For more detail on library see it's [README.md](algorand_verifier_lib/README.md)
 - A Django Webapp which utilises the library features

 ## Django Webapp